If you don't have money for a tenancy deposit, check if there's a rent deposit, rent guarantee or bond scheme that can help.

 How a rent deposit scheme works

 Rent deposit schemes offer loans to be used as deposits.
-Usually, the scheme lends you the money in advance and you pay it back over a period of time from your wages or benefits.
+Usually, the scheme lends you the money in advance.
+You pay it back in instalments from your wages or benefits.

-If you pay a deposit to your landlord, your money must be protected with a tenancy deposit protection scheme.
-This applies if you have an assured shorthold tenancy.
-Most private tenants have this tenancy type.
+If you pay a deposit to your landlord, they must usually protect it with a tenancy deposit protection scheme.
+Your landlord doesn't have to protect your deposit if you are a lodger.

 How a rent guarantee or bond scheme works

-When you sign up to a guaranteed rent or bond scheme, you usually have to agree to repay the council any money it has to pay the landlord or letting agent.
+When you sign up to a guaranteed rent or bond scheme, you usually have to agree to repay any money the scheme provider has to pay your landlord.

-Schemes run by local councils often provide help to families who are homeless and in priority need.
+Schemes run by local councils and housing associations often provide help to homeless families.

 Schemes run by charities offer help to certain groups of people such as families with young children, single homeless people with alcohol or drug problems, ex-offenders or people with a history of rough sleeping.